John Lee Ka-chiu government

-The administration of John Lee as Chief Executive of Hong Kong, or Lee administration, officially referred to as "The 6th term Chief Executive of Hong Kong" relates to the period of governance of Hong Kong headed by Chief Executive John Lee, starting from 1 July 2022.
+The administration of John Lee Ka-chiu as Chief Executive of Hong Kong, officially referred to as "The 6th term Chief Executive of Hong Kong", relates to the period of governance of Hong Kong headed by Chief Executive John Lee Ka-chiu, starting from 1 July 2022.

 Background and election

 With the legislating of the National Security Law constraining the pro-democracy movement and the opposition camp, there was virtually no opposition in Hong Kong.
 Legislation were passed in the legislature without obstacle, especially after 2021 election which saw electoral changes being implemented afterwards, affecting the composition of the Legislative Council.

 In the 2022 Chief Executive election, John Lee, promoted from Secretary for Security to Chief Secretary for Administration a year ago, received the approval of the Candidate Eligibility Review Committee to stand in the election and was the sole candidate of the leadership race, backed by the pro-Beijing camp.
 Receiving 99% of votes in the 1,461-member Election Committee, Lee was chosen as the Chief Executive of Hong Kong.

 Lee received the appointment from Chinese Premier Li Keqiang on 30 May 2022.